-from Kuala Lumpur International Airport suddenly disappeared from all air traffic control radar over the South China Sea about an hour into the flight.
-The search for the wreckage was called off following a three-year underwater multinational investigation.
-In July 2011, it is believed that several pieces of the missing jet were found on an island in the southern Indian Ocean.
-Clifford Law Offices represented two permanent U.S. residents who were passengers on that flight and left behind two minor children.
+from Kuala Lumpur International

+Airport suddenly disappeared from all

+air traffic control radar over the South

+China Sea about an hour into the flight.

+The search for the wreckage was called

+off following a three-year underwater

+multinational investigation.
+In July

+2011, it's believed that several pieces of

+the missing jet were found on an island

+in the southern Indian Ocean.
+The firm

+represented two U.S. residents who

+were passengers on that flight and left

+behind two minor children.